List of Empire ships (M): Empire Margaret

 Empire Margaret was a 235 GRT tug which was built by A Hall & Co Ltd, Aberdeen.
 Laid down as Empire Margaret and launched on 16 June 1946 as Sun XVII.
 Completed in November 1946 for W H J Alexander Ltd. Sold in 1968 to Società Rim.
 Napoletani, Italy and renamed Rania G. Scrapped in June 1983 in Palermo, Italy.

 Empire Mariner

 Empire Mariner was a 4,957 GRT cargo ship which was built by Deutsche Werft, Hamburg.
 Launched in 1922 as Schwarzwald.
 Sold in 1935 to H Vogemann, Hamburg and renamed Rheingold.
 Sailed in October 1939 from Bahia, Brazil in an attempt to return to Germany but was captured on 25 October by Delhi and escorted to Kirkwall then Glasgow.
-To MoWT and renamed Empire Mariner.
+To Ministry of Shipping and renamed Empire Mariner.
 On 26 July 1943 she put into the Clyde with engine damage.
 A new steam engine and boilers were fitted before she was sold in 1946 to the South American Saint Line Ltd and renamed St Ina.
-Sold in 1948 to Bristol City Line of Steamships Ltd and renamed Wells City.
-Sold in 1951 to East and West Steamship Co, Karachi and renamed Fausta.
+Sold in 1948 to Bristol City Line and renamed Wells City.
+Sold in 1951 to East & West Steamship Company, Karachi and renamed Fausta.
 Scrapped in October 1963 in Karachi.